kaiosilveira/hacker-rank-challenges/divisible-sum-pairs/README.md

 - $(2, 4) \to arr[2] + arr[4] = 2 + 1 = 3$
 - $(4, 5) \to arr[4] + arr[5] = 1 + 2 = 3$

-For technical details, see [get-divisible-sum-pairs.spec.rb](./get-divisible-sum-pairs.spec.rb).
+For implementation details, see [get-divisible-sum-pairs.spec.rb](./get-divisible-sum-pairs.spec.rb).

 ## Algorithm resolution description